 Over the last year, immigrant visas have gone back and forth between being available and retrogressing.
-There are still many unanswered questions as to what this situation means for Adjustment of Status applicants, but USCIS has finally provided some answers.
+There are still many unanswered questions as to what this situation means for Adjustment of Status applicants, but USCIS has finally provided some answers regarding what’s occurring with retrogressed Green Card applications.
 Some of the most important information USCIS has released includes: What information can a regressed applicant expect to receive after their interview?
-So long as the officer determines that the Form I-485 would be approved […]Continue Reading
+So long as the officer […]Continue Reading

 Unfortunately, some new H-1B petitions will not be accepted this year or might not get approved.
 I explore the options beyond the H-1B with my clients.
 But I’m so passionate about helping our clients achieve their immigration goals that I took the time to write a book about it.
 My book, Beyond the H-1B: A Guide to Work Visa Options for Employers, Foreign Nationals, and Graduating Students, is designed to help readers understand the most […]Continue Reading